Inlays and Onlays in Thailand Your guide to cost, top dentists & hospitals

 Yes.
 Inlay and onlay placement is routine conservative dentistry.
 Our partner clinics in Thailand use the same ceramics, bonding agents, and digital scanning systems as top practices internationally.
 The dentists are qualified and experienced, and the infection-control protocols are rigorous.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Ensure the clinic uses digital scanning for impressions — the accuracy is measurably better than putty, which matters for restoration fit.
+Ensure the clinic uses digital scanning for impressions; the accuracy is measurably better than putty, which matters for restoration fit.
 Ask about the bonding protocol, specifically whether rubber dam isolation is used during cementation.
 Rubber dam keeps the bonding surface dry and dramatically improves bond strength and longevity.

 When Is Replacement Needed?